 The fifth-gen Cadillac Escalade is witnessing high demand.
 In Q4 2020, it reclaimed its market leadership in its segment in the U.S. 43% of the orders were in configurations costing in six-digit figures between October and December 2020.

 In 2021, the Escalade remained a hot commodity.
 According to the sales release by GM on January 4, 2022, Cadillac’s largest SUV recorded 40,505 sales in 2021, up from 24,547 units in 2020, an increase of a whopping 65%.
 At this rate, General Motors shouldn’t have a problem pitching a USD 120,000+ electric variant to Escalade buyers.
 Additionally, GM highlights that this marks the best sales figures for the Cadillac Escalade since 2007.

 GM investing USD 35 billion on EVs & autonomous vehicles

 GM is doubling down on electric models and autonomous vehicles.
 The company has announced that it plans to increase its investments in EVs and AVs between 2020 and 2025 to USD 35 billion.
 This marks a 75% increase from the amount it committed to before the pandemic (USD 20 billion).
 The company is speeding up plans to construct two new battery cell production facilities at home by the middle of the decade.
 These sites would complement the Ultium Cells LLC plants that are currently under construction in Tennessee and Ohio.

 What is the release date of the Cadillac Escalade EV?

-The Escalade EV is reported to enter production in Jan 2024, and customer deliveries could begin in the first quarter.
+The Escalade EV is reported to enter production in Jan 2024, and customer deliveries could begin in the first quarter of that year.

 What are the rivals to the Cadillac Escalade EV?

-What is the projected price of the Cadillac Escalade Electric?
+What is the projected Cadillac Escalade EV price?